Machu Picchu Ticket 111 articles

 Ollantaytambo is located 80 km northeast of the city of Cusco.
 To reach Ollantaytambo should take a car or bus, the journey takes on average one hour and a half.

-• Car Station: From Street Pavitos and Grau Avenue (Cusco) several departures daily from 3:00 am.
+• By public transportation: From Pavitos Street and Grau Avenue (Cusco), several departures a day from 03:00 hrs.

 Aguas Calientes also called Machu Picchu Pueblo, is the place which hosts the citadel of Machu Picchu.
 There are two ways to get to Machu Picchu.